hatemosphere/pulumi-backend/docs/rbac.md

 export PULUMI_BACKEND_RBAC_CONFIG=rbac.yaml
 ```

-RBAC requires an auth mode that provides group information (`google` or `jwt`).
+RBAC requires an auth mode that provides group information (`google`, `oidc`, or `jwt`).
 In `single-tenant` mode, RBAC configuration is ignored since all users are treated as admin.